toypiano/understanding-typescript/decorators.md

   - whose type variable `T` extends a class (constructor function)
     - that takes arbitrary number of arguments of `any` type, destructured into `args` array.
     - and instantiates objects with "name" property.
-    - properties not specified here cannot be access via `this` inside constructor.
+    - properties not specified here cannot be accessed via `this` inside constructor.
   ```ts
   function <T extends { new (...args: any[]): { name: string } }>
   ```